 Europe is a treasure trove of Christmas delights because it hosts so many different cultures in a relatively small area.
 It’s possible to see quite a lot in a short span of time, especially on an organised group tour.
 Christmastime adds something even more special to the holiday spirit, and we have a few top suggestions for the best over 50s holidays:

 When you tour Northern Europe over Christmas, you’ll discover several unique and familiar celebrations of the season.
-In the Denmark capital, the city is lit up as locals seemingly take every opportunity to hang a coloured bulb on anything they can find.
+In Denmark’s capital, the city is lit up as locals seemingly take every opportunity to hang a coloured bulb on anything they can find.

 Copenhagen’s Tivoli Gardens resembles what we might have imagined the North Pole to look like when we were children.
 There’s also the St Lucy Kayak Christmas parade, where hundreds of kayaks decorated with lights drift across the harbour as the crowd sings Christmas carols.
 It’s one of the most unique and wondrous experiences you’ll ever have, guaranteed.

 The sun drops early at this time of year, which makes for a magical Christmas in Finland.
 The snow is abundant and so are the Christmas lights.
 Helsinki’s high street is transformed into a beautiful winter shopping wonderland.
 Browse the markets as you sip on some mulled wine, or pop into a fine restaurant to sample the legendary cuisine – don’t forget your coat!